krschroeder/baseframe_js/src/readmes/parallax.md

 ### Features
 This plugin is for parallaxing page elements (and yes background images).
 Use the `bgFill` option and it'll magically expand to the height of its container if using a background image.
 It uses the `translate3d` property as its more efficient than using a `top` or `left` as well as `requestAnimationFrame`.
-Can be used to move elements either with a Y or X axis.
+Can be used to move elements either with a Y or X axis, also a Z axis for zooming (use `perspective` CSS prop on parent to work).

 ### Settings